rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

 certbot --nginx
 ```

 You will need to enter your email address and the site you want a certificate for.
-Assuming you have at least one site configured (with a domain name pointing at the server), you'll see a list like this:
+Assuming you have at least one site configured (with a domain name pointing at the server), you will see a list:

 ```bash
 1. yourwebsite.com